Thinklab-SJTU/IMCPT-SparseGM-dataset/README.md

 # IMCPT-SparseGM-generator
 This generator creates IMCPT-SparseGM based on createsImage_Matching_Challange_Data.

-Note that you should install colmap before you create IMCPT-SparseGM by just running 'python dataset_generator.py' Arguments are the following (All have defaults):
+Note that you should install colmap before you create IMCPT-SparseGM by just running

+    python dataset_generator.py

+Arguments are the following (All have defaults):

     --root             'source dataset directory'
     --out_dir          'output dataset directory'
     --pt_num           'universal point number to be selected'